MIC-DKFZ/nnUNet/documentation/setting_up_paths.md

 (nnU-Net was developed for Linux.
 The following guide is intended for this operating system and will not work on others.
 We do not provide support for other operating systems!)

 There are several ways you can do this.
-The most common one is to set the paths in your .bashrc file, which is located in your home directory.
-For me, this file is located at /home/isensee/.bashrc.
+The most common one is to set the paths in your `.bashrc` file (or `.zshrc` or whatever your shell uses!), which is located in your home directory.
+This file is typically located in your home directory: `~/.bashrc`.
 You can open it with your text editor of choice.
 If you do not see the file, that may be because it is hidden by default.
-You can run `ls -al /home/isensee` to ensure that you see it.
-In rare cases it may not be present and you can simply create it with `touch /home/isensee/.bashrc`.
+You can run `ls -al ~` to ensure that you see it.
+In rare cases it may not be present and you can simply create it with `touch ~/.bashrc`.

 Once the file is open in a text editor, add the following lines to the bottom (adapt paths to your system!):
 ```